Secure Your Investment: Hard Money Lenders Florida

 Here’s how HomeLight Buy Before You Sell works:

-The program charges a flat fee of 2.4% of your current home’s sale price, but the benefits tend to outweigh this cost.
+The program charges a flat fee based on your current home’s sale price, but its benefits tend to outweigh this cost.
 Savings on moving expenses, temporary housing, and the potential to secure a better deal on your new home are just a few advantages.
 Plus, HomeLight’s BBYS fees are typically lower than the interest rates on bridge loans, which currently range from 9.5% to 12%.

 3 top hard money lenders in Florida